The school has an admission number of 240 for entry in Year 7.

 Random allocation undertaken by the local authority will be used as a tie-break in categories 2-4 above to decide who has highest priority for admission if the distance between a child’s home and the academy/free school is equidistant in any two or more cases.’

-All applications received after the deadline will be considered to be late applications.
+Late applications are those applications received after the closing date and before the first day of term in September, but not made in time to enable an offer or refusal of a place to be made on National Offer Day.
 Late applications will be considered after those received on time.
-If, following consideration of all applicants the school is oversubscribed, parents may request that their child is placed on the school’s waiting list.
+If, following consideration of all applicants the school is oversubscribed, the child will be placed on the school’s waiting list.

 Admission of children outside their normal age group